secretariuss/day-scheduler/README.md

 ## Description

  Work Day Scheduler starts and current day is displayed at the top of the calendar.
 Scheduler presented with time blocks for standard business hours of 9am to 5pm.

- when the start button is pressed.
-It is necessary to give answers to the questions.
-If the answer is wrong then the time is subtracted from the timer.
-When all the questions are answered or the timer reaches 0 and the game is over.
-User can save their result and display the result on the screen.
+ Each time block is color-coded to indicate whether it is in the past, present, or future.
+User can change event and save it in local storage.
+When user refresh the page events steal populated in calendar fields.

 ## Gitpage reference
 https://